 What do these behaviours mean?

-Helping is your willingness to go above and beyond to help your colleagues or clients with work or solving problems.
+Helping is about how you go above and beyond to help your colleagues or clients with work or solving problems.

-Loyalty describes how you demonstrate the ways in which you put the needs and reputation of your organisation above the needs of the individual.
+Loyalty means how you demonstrate the ways in which you put the needs and reputation of your organisation above the needs of the individual.

-These three behaviours are certainly not the exclusive preserve of extroverts.
-If you are an introvert, however, you’ll need to become comfortable in owning your achievements.
-Simply describe the impact of what you did (quantify or qualify with an example).
-There is no need to exaggerate or embellish your accomplishments with unnecessary superlatives; your achievements will speak for themselves.
+It’s worth noting that these behaviours are not the exclusive preserve of extroverts.
+It is important if you are an introvert that you become comfortable in owning your achievements in the interview.
+If you can simply describe the impact on what you did (quantify or qualify with an example) there is no need to exaggerate or embellish your accomplishments.

 One important key to success is self-confidence.
 An important key to self-confidence is preparation.